blackmonkey/jQuery-9-Patch/README.md

 ## Usage

 To test the script, or help me improve it, you can check out the repository to your local environment.
-Then go to folder `public_html` and start a HTTP server there.
+Then go to the repository root folder and start a HTTP server there.
 If you installed Python 3, you can start the simple HTTP server by the following command:

 ```batch
 python -m http.server 12345